0xSpaceShard/starknet-devnet/website/README.md

 This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.

-### New content addition
+### New content

-Check out the existing pages and categories under `website/docs/`.
-If the addition you wish to make in the documentation is not suitable for any of the existing markdown (.md) files, feel free to create a new one.
+Check out the existing pages and categories under `docs/`.
+If the change you wish to make in the documentation is not suitable for any of the existing markdown (.md) files, feel free to create a new one.

 ### Installation